-After metal sensing in the periplasm, signal propagation proceeds through a modulation 265 of the CnrX-CnrY interaction.
-On the periplasmic side, the C-terminal portion of the anti-266 267 sigma factor CnrY is docked in the hydrophobic cavity of the CnrX dimer facing the membrane.
-Within the membrane, interactions between the TM helices would be 268 269 sensitive to any movement depending on the metal status of CnrX, affecting the 270 interaction between the CnrX and CnrY TM domains (Figure 3) (Trepeau et al., 2011).
-CnrY is a single-pass TM protein with a 45 amino acid cytoplasmic domain that generates 271 two helices that embrace the $\sigma 2$ and $\sigma 4$ domains of CnrH in a closed conformation so that 272 the σ 4 domain is buried against the -10 interaction surface of σ 2, blocking the CnrH 273 RNAP-binding determinants (Grass et al., 2005; Maillard et al., 2014; Paget, 2015).
-CnrY 274 belongs to class II of anti-sigma domains (Grass et al., 2005; Maillard et al., 2014).
-275 Members of this class of anti-sigma factors carry out their function via a short N-terminal 276 cytoplasmic domain that displays helical propensity but no canonical structure on its own 277 (Staroń et al., 2009; Campagne et al., 2012; Campagne et al., 2015; Huang et al., 2015).
-278
+After metal sensing in the periplasm, signal propagation proceeds through a modulation of the CnrX-CnrY interaction.
+On the periplasmic side, the C-terminal portion of the anti-sigma factor CnrY is docked in the hydrophobic cavity of the CnrX dimer facing the membrane.
+Within the membrane, interactions between the TM helices would be sensitive to any movement depending on the metal status of CnrX, affecting the interaction between the CnrX and CnrY TM domains (Fig. 3) (Trepreau et al., 2011).
+CnrY is a single-pass TM protein with a 45 amino acid cytoplasmic domain that generates two helices that embrace the $\sigma$ 2 and $\sigma$ 4 domains of CnrH in a closed conformation so that the $\sigma$ 4 domain is buried against the -10 interaction surface of $\sigma$ 2, blocking the CnrH RNAP-binding determinants (Grass et al., 2005; Maillard et al., 2014; Paget, 2015).
+CnrY belongs to class II of anti-sigma domains (Grass et al., 2005; Maillard et al., 2014).
+Members of this class of anti-sigma factors carry out their function via a short N-terminal cytoplasmic domain that displays helical propensity but no canonical structure on its own (Staroń et al., 2009; Campagne et al., 2012; 2015; Huang et al., 2015).

-Genes regulated by the CnrYXH complex are part of the cobalt-nickel resistance (cnr) 279 280 determinant cnrYXHCBAT borne in the megaplasmid pMOL28 of C. metallidurans CH34, consisting of two operons: cnrCBAT and cnrYXH. cnrCBAT is under control of 281 the cnrCp promoter and encodes the transenvelope heavy-metal efflux pump complex 282 CnrCBA and the inner membrane exporter CnrT.
-At high concentrations of nickel, this 283 metal is removed by CnrT from the cytoplasm to the periplasm, and from there to the 284 285 exterior by CnrCBA (Figure 3).
-On the other hand, cnrYXH is under the control of the cnrYp promoter and encodes the signal-transduction system that regulates the expression 286 of cnrCBAT (Liesegang et al., 1993; Grass et al., 2000; Grass et al., 2005; Monchy et al., 287 2007).
-288
+Genes regulated by the CnrYXH complex are part of the cobalt-nickel resistance (cnr) determinant cnrYXH-CBAT borne in the megaplasmid pMOL28 of C. metall-idurans CH34, consisting of two operons: cnrCBAT and cnrYXH. cnrCBAT is under control of the cnrCp promoter and encodes the transenvelope heavy-metal efflux pump complex CnrCBA and the inner membrane exporter CnrT.
+At high concentrations of nickel, this metal is removed by CnrT from the cytoplasm to the periplasm, and from there to the exterior by CnrCBA (Fig. 3).
+On the other hand, cnrYXH is under the control of the cnrYp promoter and encodes the signal-transduction system that regulates the expression of cnrCBAT (Liesegang et al., 1993; Grass et al., 2000; 2005; Monchy et al., 2007).

 In addition to CnrH, the adaptive mechanism to nickel and cobalt in C. metallidurans is also regulated by two other ECF sigma factors, RpoE and RpoP.
-However, they do not respond to metals and their role covers the maintenance of cell wall integrity and the repair of nickel- and cobalt-mediated damage (Grass et al., 2000; Tibazarwa et al., 2000; Grass et al., 2005; Grosse et al., 2019).
+However, they do not respond to metals and their role covers the maintenance of cell wall integrity and the repair of nickel- and cobalt-mediated damage (Grass et al., 2000; 2005; 2019; Tibazarwa et al., 2000).

-295 Copper-, cadmium- and zinc-responsive ECF sigma factors
+Copper-, cadmium- and zinc-responsive ECF sigma factors

-Whereas in most bacteria the expression of copper, cadmium and zinc resistance mechanisms is under control of one- and two-component systems, in the case of the myxobacterium Myxococcus xanthus three ECF sigma factors have been found to be involved in the adaptive mechanism to toxic concentrations of these metals.
+In most bacteria the expression of copper, cadmium and zinc resistance mechanisms is under control of one- and two-component systems.
+But in the case of the myxobacterium Myxococcus xanthus three ECF sigma factors have been found to be involved in the adaptive mechanism to toxic concentrations of these metals.
 One of them is CarQ, an ECF sigma factor that responds to light and copper and regulates the biosynthesis of carotenoids.
-The others are members of the group ECF44, which respond to copper, zinc and/or cadmium, and are known as CorE-like sigma factors.
+The others are members of the group ECF44,